dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 *This could also refer to the [Prison Bus](#prison-bus), Tour Bus, or Airport Bus*

-The Bus can be found randomly driving throughout Los Santos.
+Buses can be found randomly driving throughout Los Santos.
 They are more common on work days during the day.
+The Bus can be purchased from Warstock Cache & Carry.